4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 4. Addressed any questions with the applicant or registrant.

-1. Form 13499-C is a summary sheet that documents the following:
+1. Form 13499-C and Form 13499-E are summary sheets that document all the following:

-• Recommendation and letter to be issued.
+• Recommendation and letter to be issued

-• Reason for the recommendation.
+• Reason for the recommendation

-• Any follow up actions required.
+• Any follow up actions required

 Request for Secure Airport Terminal (SAT) Designation